-S1P inhibitors are immunomodulators and act as a receptor agonist, sequestering lymphocytes to peripheral lymphoid organs and away from their sites of chronic inflammation.
-These include ozaminod (Zeposia®), which is currently only available for individuals with ulcerative colitis.
+SIP inhibitors are immunomodulators and act as a receptor agonist, sequestering lymphocytes to peripheral lymphoid organs and away from their sites of chronic inflammation.
+These include ozaminod (Zeposia®) and etrasimod (VelsipityTM), which are currently only available for individuals with ulcerative colitis.